-'''

-numba.cuda.atomic.sub (array, idx, value)
+numba.cuda.atomic.max(array, idx, value)

-'''

-Perform array[idx] -= value.
-Supports int32, int64, float32 and float64 only.
-The idx argument can be an integer or a tuple of integer indices for indexing into multi-dimensional arrays.
-The number of elements in idx must match the number of dimensions of array.
+Perform array[idx] = max(array[idx], value).
+Support int32, int64, float32 and float64 only.
+The idx argument can be an integer or a tuple of integer indices for indexing into multiple dimensional arrays.
+The number of element in idx must match the number of dimension of array.